MODULE 1 – FORENSIC ENGINEERING

 Vehicular accidents are the common type of cases in India and other countries.
 The issues in contesting motorized accidents involve speeds, airbag disposition, seatbelt usage, failure vehicle components, visibility etc. Module will introduce you to introduction, falls, skid marks and impacts and crush energy dissipation.

-Vehicular accidents reconstruction is the scientific procedure of examining, investigating, and illustration conclusions about the accidental events during a vehicle crash.
+Vehicular accidents reconstruction is the scientific procedure of examining, investigating, and illustration, conclusions about the accidental events during a vehicle crash.
 Module structure covers the vehicle accidents reconstruction using basic energy analysis techniques, limitation of some evaluation techniques, advantages of the energy method, the fundamental principle of the energy method, kinetic energy, friction energy dissipation, changes in elevation, energy dissipation by crushing, energy dissipation by rollovers or flips and future accidents reconstruction problems.

 Application of the classical scientific method to accidents reconstruction define in a structured manner such as definition of terms, origin and development of the scientific method, scientific methods applied to accident, reconstruction, shortcomings and the legal system.

-Photographic documentation play a vital role in the investigation of accidental cases.
+Photographic documentation plays a vital role in the investigation of accidental cases.
 Photographic documentation of accident- damaged vehicles will describe you to accident documentation, choice of camera, items to photograph, accident scene and analysis and verification of photograph.

 Vibrations from nearby blasting damage are usually transmitted by ground or by air.
 It will introduce you to the ground vibrations, pre-blast surveys, blast monitoring, post-blast surveys and heavy equipment vibrations.